shubham-bit/shubham-bit/README.md

 ## Fortuitously Noob!! :trollface:

-- 🔭 Upcoming Masters student.
+- 🔭 Upcoming Masters student
-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning everything
-- 👯 hope to connect with you in a more humble way. aye!
+- 👯 hope to connect with you in a more humble way!
-- 🥅 2021 Goals: Get Advance in the field of Data Science.
+- 🥅 2021 Goals: Get Advance in the field of Data Science
-- ⚡ Elixir : My pup and my Guitar.
+- ⚡ Elixir : My pup and my Guitar

 ### Spotify Playing 🎧